John Sharp (Australian politician): Later career

 After retiring from politics, Sharp worked for the Linfox Group (1999 to 2001).
 He also founded a transport consultancy company, Thenford Consulting.
 In 2000 he helped establish European Aeronautic Defence and Space (EADS) in Australia.
 This company later became known as the Airbus Group.
 He became a director of Eurocopter International Pacific, a director of Australian Aerospace and then a director of Airbus Group Australia Pacific, from which he retired in 2015.
 In 2005 Sharp became deputy chairman of Regional Express Airlines.
 Later he became Chairman of Pel-Air.
 He continues in those roles today.
 Sharp was Chairman of Parsons Brinkerhoff Advisory Board for a period of six years, retiring in 2010.
 He was also Chairman of the Aviation Safety Foundation of Australasia, later renamed Flight Safety International, for seven years from 2003 to 2010.
 He was the first Australian awarded a Presidential Citation for Aviation Safety. in 2005 he became a director of Skytraders, a specialist aviation company, retiring as a director in 2013.
-From 2004 to 2015 he was Chairman of Power and Data Corporation.In 2018 Sharp became a director of Luerssen Australia and the Australian Maritme Shipbuilding Export Group.
+From 2004 to 2015 he was Chairman of Power and Data Corporation.In 2018 Sharp became a director of Luerssen Australia and the Australian Maritime Shipbuilding Export Group.

 In 2000 Sharp became the Honorary Federal Treasurer of the National Party of Australia until 2017.
-He has been a director of John McEwan House since 1999.
+He has been a director of John McEwen House since 1999.
 In 2009 at the Federal Nationals Annual Conference he was presented with the Earle Page Award, the Party's highest honour.
 From 2002 to 2009 Sharp was a director and then Chairman of the Winifred West Schools Foundation.
 He was appointed as director of the Tudor House Foundation in 2009.
 Sharp was Co-Convenor of the Southern Highlands Cancer Council from 2005 to 2009.
 He established, with Michele Scamps, the Relay for Life in the Southern Highlands of NSW and was Co-Convenor for two of the relays.
 He is Patron of the JB Sharp Cup Regatta Series, which was founded by his great-grandfather in 1924.
 The Series conducts rowing regattas during the winter months in Sydney.
 It is open to all rowers and has been the breeding ground of many famous Australian oarsmen.
 Sharp was elected a director of the France-Australia Chamber of Commerce and Industry, from 2004 to 2009.
-In 2019 Sharp was made a director of the Foundation for Rural and Regional Renal, (FRRR)a not of profit who's purpose is to ensure the long term vitality of rural and remote Australia.
-Also in 2022 Sharp was appointed as a director of the Bundanon Trust, which is the legacy of Arthur Boyd one of Australia's greatest artists.
+In 2019 Sharp was made a director of the Foundation for Rural and Regional Renal (FRRR), a not-for-profit organization whose purpose is to ensure the long term vitality of rural and remote Australia.
+Also in 2022 Sharp was appointed as a director of the Bundanon Trust, which is the legacy of Arthur Boyd, one of Australia's greatest artists.

 In 2015 Sharp was appointed to the Climate Change Authority.
 In 2016 he was appointed to the Northern Australia Transport Study.

 Sharp is a fixed-wing and rotary-wing pilot.